 Its energy is considered masculine because it represents the supreme strength of nature.

-Beyond the above, the oak is the sacred tree for:
+Beyond the above, it is the sacred tree for:

 - Romans – dedicated it to Jupiter